crusaderky/recursive_diff/doc/index.rst

 recursive_diff: Compare two Python data structures
 **************************************************
-JSON and YAML are two massively popular formats used to represent nested data.
-A problem arises when you want to compare two large JSON data structures, because the `==` operator will tell you if the two structures differ somewhere*, but won't tell you *where*.
-Additionally, if the structures contain floating-point numbers, == won't allow to set a tolerance: 1.00000000000001 is different from 1.0, which is majorly problematic as floating point arithmetics are naturally characterised by noise around the 15th decimal position (the size of the mantissa).
+JSON, YAML and msgpack are massively popular formats used to represent nested data.
+A problem arises when you want to compare two large JSON data structures, because the `==` operator will tell you if the two structures differ *somewhere*, but won't tell you where*.
+Additionally, if the structures contain floating-point numbers, == won't allow to set a tolerance: 1.00000000000001 is different from 1.0, which is majorly problematic as floating point arithmetics are naturally characterised by noise around the 15th decimal position (the size of the double-precision mantissa).
 Tests on floating point numbers are typically performed with :func:`math.isclose` or :func:`numpy.isclose`, which however are not usable if the numbers to be tested lie deep inside a nested structure.

 A second problem that data scientists need to face routinely is comparing huge numpy-based data structures, such as :class:`pandas.DataFrame` objects or data loaded